-The Modern Formula is the best formula for predictability and starting out.
-The modern formula uses commercial yeast which is more active and predictable than a natural levain (sourdough).
-Although more predicatable, bread making is greatly influenced by temperature.
-You can be successful with this formula without concerning yourself with Desired Dough Temp (DDT).
-However, cooler environments and ingredients will cause these steps to take a little longer and warmer temperatures can reduce the total time for each step.
+The Purist Formula is our most advanced formula.
+The purist loaf gets its rise from a natural levain, a sourdough starter.
+Although technically more advanced, bakers love working with all natural leavening for its flexibility and flavor variations.
+The recipe used today has evolved to limit the sour notes in the loaf.
+Desired dough temperature, DDT, and time are more closely monitored in this formula to optimize a neutral tasting, but delicious loaf.
+Remember temperature is an ingredient, cooler environments and ingredients will cause these steps to take a little longer and warmer temperatures can reduce the total time for each step.
 For those of you working with DDT 75-85 is a nice target window.